Ensure that you don’t sabotage your weight management by eating the wrong foods that slow down your metabolism and lead to weight gain.

 Refined Grains

-Refined grains also tend to be low in protein and fat compared to other whole grains like brown rice or quinoa, so they don’t keep you full for very long.
-Refined grains are often found in boxed cereals and pastries such as donuts and bagels.
+Processed grains have less protein and fat compared to whole grains like brown rice or quinoa.
+This means they don’t keep you full for long.
+You can find refined grains in foods like boxed cereals, donuts, and bagels.

 Regular Sea Salt